psy0rz/rpi-ws281x-smi/README.md

 ## How to

+**Note: If you want to use it with ledder, just use the docker container instructions here: https://github.com/psy0rz/ledder/wiki/Raspberry-PI-with-WS2812-display**

 ### 1. Flash Rapsberry PI OS Lite 32-bit.
 (Debian bookworm/12) on your SDcard.

 Make sure to use a **32-bit** OS.